MidnightBSD/mport/README.md

 Type            : Application
 Description     :
 ```
-### Security related commands
+### Security-related commands

 `mport audit`
-Displays vulnerable packages based on their CPE indetifiers using the NVD data provided by https://sec.midnightbsd.org
+Displays vulnerable packages based on their CPE identifiers using the NVD data provided by https://sec.midnightbsd.org

 `mport audit -r`
 Prints out vulnerable packages and a list of packages depending on that one.